If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘How well protected is the place you’re staying?’
 Tonks cocked her head.
 ‘Better than Privet Drive?’

 ‘Way better.
-The Fidelius, anti-apparation, anti-portkey, and the Fianto Duri.’
+The Fidelius, anti-apparation, anti-portkey, and the Unyielding Shield Charm.’
 Harry weighed the next words on his tongue.
-‘Privet Drive has blood wards and remind me again whose blood Voldemort used in his resurrection ritual to nullify the protections my mother’s magic left me with?’
+‘Privet Drive only has blood wards.
+Remind me again whose blood Voldemort used in his resurrection ritual to nullify the protections my mother’s magic left me with?’

 ‘That’s true…’ Tonks’s grip loosened, then she shot him a grin and made a show of releasing him.
 ‘Alright.
 I won’t drag you anywhere, but there’s a condition.
 You and I, we’re going to be good friends from now on, little baby cousin.
 You’ve got to come and meet up with me regularly so I know you’re safe.’
 She tousled his hair and winked.
 ‘I’ll buy you ice cream…’

-‘I’ll be back at Hogwarts in a month and a half, too,’ Harry added.
-A faint, acrid scent stung his nose and he frowned.
+‘I’ll be back at Hogwarts in a month and a half, too.’
+A faint, acrid scent stung Harry’s nose and the hairs on the back of his neck prickled.
 ‘Is that smoke?’

 ‘Hogwarts is the safest place in Britain.’
-Tonks sniffed the air, then pulled her wand.
+Tonks sniffed the air and pulled her wand.
 ‘That is smoke.
 I don’t see anything, though…’

-Gentle wisps of grey drifted over the crowd, then flames exploded among the blue umbrellas of Fleur’s favourite café, tossing burning chunks of table and chair across the street.
-Screams rang out through the smoke.
+Gentle wisps of grey drifted on the breeze over the crowd in Diagon Alley, then flames exploded among the blue umbrellas of Fleur’s favourite café, tossing burning chunks of table and chair across the street.
+Screams rang out through the thick swirl of smoke.

 ‘Morsmordre!’
-A hoarse voice rang out over the crackling flames.
+A hoarse voice cried over the crackling flames.

-A glowing green skull loomed over the Alley and a volley of loud cracks tore through the alley as the crowd scattered like frightened fish in Petunia’s pond.
-Harry slipped his wand from his sleeve and glanced around.
-Dark-robed figures cast bright spells into the crowd and the reek of charred flesh stung his nose.
+A glowing green skull loomed over Diagon Alley and a volley of loud cracks tore through the street as the crowd scattered like frightened fish in Petunia’s pond.
+Harry slipped his wand from his sleeve and twisted to put his back against the wall.
+Dark-robed figures cast bright spells after the screaming, shrieking people and the reek of charred flesh stung his nose.

 ‘Go,’ Tonks urged.
 ‘Apparate out now.’